Reviews You Can Rely On

 • 5

-Bottom Line An ideal rack when used on vehicles with low roof heightsThis rack combines solid performance and a reasonable priceThis rack eliminates the need for axle adapters and can carry nearly any type of bike on the marketThe SwitchHitter is a fork mount roof rack that can carry nearly any bike regardless of axle standardThis affordable trunk mount rack has limited versatility and no security features
+Bottom Line An excellent choice for vehicles with low roof heightsThis rack combines solid performance and a reasonable priceThis rack eliminates the need for axle adapters and can carry nearly any type of bike on the marketThe SwitchHitter is a fork mount roof rack that can carry nearly any bike regardless of axle standardThis affordable trunk mount rack has limited versatility and no security features

 Rating Categories Yakima Front Loader RockyMounts MonoRail Kuat Trio RockyMounts SwitchH...
 Allen Deluxe 2-Bike...